SmokinCaterpillar/pypet/doc/source/tutorial.rst

-To avoid confusion with natural naming scheme (see below) and the functionality provided by the environment, trajectory, parameter containers, and so on, I followed the idea by PyTables to use prefixes:
+To avoid confusion with natural naming scheme (see below) and the functionality provided by the environment, trajectory, parameter containers, and so on, I followed the idea by PyTables_ to use prefixes:
 `f_` for functions and `v_` for python variables/attributes/properties.

-For instance, given a *pypet* result conteiner `myresult`, `myresult.v_comment` is the object's comment attribute and
+For instance, given a *pypet* result container `myresult`, `myresult.v_comment` is the object's comment attribute and
 `myresult.f_set(mydata=42)` is the function for adding data to the result container.
 Whereas `myresult.mydata` might refer to a data item named `mydata` added by the user.